 Colleges, School and Institutes

 Ross is a Senior Lecturer with interests in the organisation and governance of healthcare.
-His research analyses the experiences and dynamics of quality and safety, partnerships and collaboration, and hybrid organisational forms such as social enterprise.
+His research analyses the experiences and dynamics of quality and safety, partnerships and collaboration, and hybrid organisational forms.

 Ross is a Programme Director for the Level 7 Senior Leader Degree Apprenticeship.
-He also teaches across a range of HSMC programmes in relation to quality and safety, understanding organisational performance, and innovation and improvement.
+He teaches across a range of undergraduate and postgraduate modules in relation to quality and safety, understanding organisational performance, and innovation and improvement.

 Ross has worked on a range of research projects which have been funded by the British Academy, Department of Health Policy Research Programme, NIHR Health Service and Delivery programme, the Health Foundation, and the Academic Health Science Network.
 Recent projects have included: